 6. Sakuragicho, Noge, and Isezakicho

-These areas are known to have many restaurants, bars, and izakayas where you can enjoy a great variety of food and drinks.
+Sakuragicho, Noge, and Isezakicho are known to have many restaurants, bars, and izakayas where you can enjoy a great variety of food and drinks.
 You can find a number of small establishments with Japanese sake and Japanese craft beer here, along with delicious eats.
 These areas are ideal for a lively night out in Yokohama.

-The closest station is Kannai station and Sakuragicho Station on the JR Negishi line and the Yokohama city subway.
-Both are a five minute ride from the Yokohama station.
+The closest stations are Kannai Station and Sakuragicho Station on the JR Negishi line and the Yokohama city subway.
+Both are a five minute ride from the Yokohama Station.

 7. Yokohama Station